chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ![v1 cast](./media/v1-04.webp)
 **After mixing, the color is uniform**

 Using a small cup was a mistake.
-Larger cup would make mixing easier.
+A larger cup would make mixing much easier.

-Pouring is a battle against bubbles and require perfect balance: too fast, you could spill or introduce bubbles.
+Pouring is a battle against bubbles and requires perfect balance: too fast, you could spill or introduce bubbles.
 Too slow, it could drip and also cause bubbles.
 Too high, it could splash and make bubbles.
-Too low, the bubles would not be able to stretch and pop before it enters the mold.
+Too low, the bubbles wouldn't be able to stretch and pop before entering the mold.

 ![v1 cast](./media/v1-05.webp)
 **Pouring in action**

-Curing: keep the mold undisturbed for 6 hours.
+The curing process requires keeping the mold undisturbed for 6 hours.

 ![v1 cast](./media/v1-06.webp)
 **Curing**

 The result looks great, except...
-I casted the opposite of what I wanted.
-I knew Neal warned us in the lecture about making such mistake.
+I cast the opposite of what I wanted.
+I knew Neal warned us in the lecture about making such a mistake.
 How on earth did I still manage to do it?
-In retrospect, I was

 ![v1 cast](./media/v1-07.webp)
 **Result**

 The result also confirmed the surface finish issue.
-The layer lines would transfer to the silicone mold and ultimately to the final cast.
+The layer lines transferred to the silicone mold and would ultimately transfer to the final cast.
 I needed to smooth the surface, so I considered a few options:

 1. **Resin coating**: Kat warned that resin inhibits silicone curing
 2. **Wax coating**: Wax melts PLA, requiring a switch to PETG